 It is proposed that the elementary students who study abroad will have near native proficiency compared to the control group.
-While research has been done over immersion and secondary and postsecondary study abroad programs, not enough research has been done with early childhood learners of second language (Meisel, 2009) and this is an area that needs to be expanded to truly understand the implications and benefits, especially in the study abroad context.
+While research has been done over immersion programs and study abroad programs, not enough research has been done with early childhood learners of second language (Meisel, 2009) and this is an area that needs to be expanded to truly understand the implications and benefits, especially in the study abroad context.

+Chapter IV

 Results